Keen to make the most out of a small bedroom? Consider these points when it comes to creating a practical and welcoming space

 3. Pick a theme for your small space

 Make a small bedroom appear larger by choosing a predominantly white look and peppering it with a specific decorative motif such as flowers and leaves.
 Combine neutral flooring with crisp white walls, delicate florals and minimal accessories for a chic, life-enhancing bedroom.
 This scheme is a masterclass in using complementary colours to make a space sing.
 Keep furniture pale and lightweight rather than dark and solid, going for a metal bedstead and cafe-style bedside table.

 Keep the decorative elements of a small room pared back by choosing a single motif – such as the heart – and running with it.
 Use it in two or three forms, such as artwork, accessories and soft furnishings, and in varying scales and the cohesive, contained scheme that results will free your space of clutter and confusion.
 Restrict colour to accessories and the room will be easy to update whenever you feel like it.

-Want more small room ideas?
+Love these small bedroom ideas but want more ideas for other rooms?
 READ: Small bathroom ideas to optimise your space

 A simple, perfectly balanced design scheme can be the saving grace of a small twin bedroom.
 Metal bedsteads are good space savers – but ring the changes with an unusual finish such as polished brass.
 Dress the beds in pure white linen and pastel-coloured wool blankets with a neutral/patterned duo of cushions to finish.
 Fit wall-mounted lamps to free up space on a shared bedside table.